cmclellen/cmclellen.github.io/resume.markdown

         - Built out the Azure DevOps CI/CD pipelines to build, test and deploy to the various environments.
         - Delivered bi-weekly presentations to the customer, highlighting the progress of the app.
         - Remediated issues identified during the PEN testing excercise.
-        - Developed the IaC scripts to provision resources to Azure, including the provisioning and configuration of Azure Front Door and WAF.
+        - Developed the IaC scripts to provision resources to Azure, including the provisioning and configuration of Azure Front Door and WAF (Web Application Firewall).

       - name: Adica
         type: Migration of SQL Server BI workloads to Azure